Configure MQTT SpB broker, publishers, and TagProvider collectors in FrameworX.

 Configure Channel Settings

-2. Confirm if all the setting are as expected, including the Group ID from the broker.
+- Confirm all the settings are as expected, including the Group ID from the broker.

 Configure Node Settings

-2. Confirm if all the setting are as expected, including the Node ID from the broker.
+- Confirm all the settings are as expected, including the Node ID from the broker.

 Configure Points

-If you are creating tags manually, instead of mapping directly from the Data Explorer, It is important to note that when using MQTT SpB, all the tag must be in a structure.
+If you are creating tags manually, instead of mapping directly from the Data Explorer, it is important to note that when using MQTT SpB, all the tags must be in a structure.
 It means that you need to create a user type and use the root level of the user type in the communication.

-4. Change the setting to connect to your broker
+- Change the settings to connect to your broker

 Link to Asset Tree